• Skip to primary navigation

 How to Enable Ultimate Performance Mode on Windows 10

 The new Windows 10 April 2018 update has a lot of new features.
-Some of them include but not limited to Timeline, improvements to Edge, user interface improvements, ability to add security questions to local accounts, HEIF image support, etc., One of the hidden features of the new April 2018 update is the ability enable Ultimate Performance mode.
-Let me show you how to enable the new hidden feature on Windows 10 with just a few clicks.
+Some of them include but are not limited to Timeline, improvements to Edge, user interface improvements, ability to add security questions to local accounts, HEIF image support, etc. One of the new hidden features included in the April 2018 update is the ability to enable Ultimate Performance mode.

 Jump to: